Retinal Detachments

 Cryotherapy

 A freezing probe seals the retinal tear then secures the retina to the eye wall.
 This outpatient procedure is performed on the outside of the eye and can prevent a retinal hole or tear from progressing to a retinal detachment.
-Healing takes about one to two weeks.
+This is performed when your doctor does not have a clear enough view of the retina to perform a laser treatment.

 Pneumatic Retinopexy